Zeatin reductase

-Thus, the two substrates of this enzyme are dihydrozeatin and NADP^{+}, whereas its 3 products are zeatin, NADPH, and H^{+}.
+The three substrates of this enzyme are trans-zeatin, reduced nicotinamide adenine dinucleotide phosphate (NADPH) and a proton.
+Its products are dihydrozeatin and NADP^{+}.
+The enzyme does not act on cis-zeatin.

 This enzyme belongs to the family of oxidoreductases, specifically those acting on the CH-CH group of donor with NAD+ or NADP+ as acceptor.
 The systematic name of this enzyme class is dihydrozeatin:NADP+ oxidoreductase.